-Systematic reviews have shown that CAB using a NSAA appears to provide a small survival advantage (< 5%) vs. monotherapy (surgical castration or LHRH agonists) [1110, 1111] but this minimal survival advantage must be balanced against the increased side effects.
-In addition, the newer combination therapies (see Tables 6.4.3, 6.4.4, 6.4.5) are more effective as shown specifically for enzalutamide which was tested against NSAA in a phase III trial [1112].
-More recently another trial has demonstrated a significant OS benefit for the addition of rezvilutamide vs. addition of bicalutamide to ADT in patients with high-volume mHSPC [1113].
-Therefore combination with NSAAs should only be considered if other combination therapies are not available.
+Systematic reviews have shown that combined androgen blockade using a NSAA appears to provide a small survival advantage (< 5%) vs. monotherapy (surgical castration or LHRH agonists) [1170, 1171].
+This minimal survival advantage must be balanced against the increased side effects especially as the newer combination therapies are more effective as shown specifically for enzalutamide which was tested against NSAA in a phase III trial [1172].
+More recently another trial has demonstrated a significant OS benefit for the addition of rezvilutamide vs. addition of bicalutamide to ADT in patients with high-volume mHSPC [1173].
+Therefore, combination with NSAAs should only be considered if other combination therapies are not available.